Neurotech-Hub/Chemisense_v1-Arduino/README.md

 - Channel delay: 2ms

 These timings balance measurement speed and accuracy.
 For best results:
-1. Allow system to warm up for 5 minutes
+1. Allow system to warm up for 3-5 minutes
-2. Use `sample_average=10` or higher for stable readings
+2. Use `sample_average=3` or higher for stable readings (at the expense of longer sampling duration)
-3. Channel 0 has a known reference resistor for drift compensation

 ### Charging
 **Important:** The power switch must be ON to charge the battery.
 This is due to the simple battery switch design utilizing the Arduino's charging module.